bergstartup/transliteration/README.md

 A single layer GRU with 512 hidden nodes and attention mechanism is trained in english-hindi transliteration dataset.
 Execute the <i>transliteration.py</i> it asks for a english word and it provides hindi text which sounds same.

 <br><br>
-To run above file pytorch is required!!!
+To run above file, pytorch is required!!!